Key Quote

 CHRISTIANITY & REDEMPTION

-The novella draws on the Christian tradition of repentance (sincere regret for past wrongdoing) and salvation.
+The novella draws on the Christian tradition of repentancerepentance — Sincere regret and desire to change after doing wrong and salvation.
 Marley's inability to change contrasts with Scrooge's opportunity — Dickens presents redemption as possible but urgent.
-The eschatological (relating to death and judgment) framework reminds Victorian readers that earthly wealth is meaningless before divine judgment.
+The eschatologicaleschatological — Relating to death, judgment, and the final destiny of the soul framework reminds Victorian readers that earthly wealth is meaningless before divine judgment.

 THE GHOST STORY TRADITION

 Dickens draws on the popular Victorian ghost story tradition, using supernatural elements to make moral arguments.
 The ghost is both a genuine supernatural visitation and a literary device — a way of making invisible social consequences visible.
-By materialising greed as a chain, Dickens makes abstract economic injustice palpable (able to be felt) for his audience.
+By materialising greed as a chain, Dickens makes abstract economic injustice palpablepalpable — So intense as to seem almost tangible; easily perceived for his audience.

 Key Words